 If you and/or your spouse own a business, you should carefully consider how to divide your business interests.
 Even if you are the only one who owns a business, the interests you accrued during the marriage will likely be considered marital property.
 Similar to a house, many couples in this situation agree that the company owner will keep the business for themselves and the other spouse will get additional assets elsewhere.
 Keep in mind there may be buy/sell agreements or other relevant contracts that may affect whether interests are transferrable.

 If you own a business together, you have different options, including:

 - Keep working together, if you think it is possible

 - Have one person buy out the other’s ownership interests

 - Sell the business and divide the proceeds

 Because the future of your business will affect your future livelihood, this is often a highly important aspect of the property division process.

 Dividing Debts a St Louis Divorce

 Dividing marital debt can be tricky, and you must first, you must determine whether each debt should be considered to be marital property.
-Even if a debt is only in one spouse’s name, it may be marital debt if it was incurred during the marriage, if both spouses contributed to paying the debt, or if both spouses benefitted from the debt.
+Even if a debt is only in one spouse’s name, it may be marital debt if it was incurred during the marriage or if both spouses benefitted from the debt.

 Agreeing on a Plan